-Implementation costs of this Rule are expected to be minimal.
-Implementation costs are being absorbed in the existing budgets of the Department of Revenue and the Department of Insurance.
-Local governmental units are not affected by this proposal.
+Implementation costs to the state of the proposed Rule are expected to be minimaland will be absorbed in the existing budget.Local governmental units are not affected by this proposal.II.

-II.
 ESTIMATED EFFECT ON REVENUE COLLECTIONS OF STATE OR LOCAL GOVERNMENTAL UNITS (Summary)

-This Rule is being promulgated for the implementation of Act 265 of the 2013 Regular Legislative Session, which enacted R.S.
+The current version of the New Markets Tax Credit program, for which these Rules are being proposed is expected to decrease revenue collections of the state by \$20.075 million during fiscal years ending in 2014 through 2016.
+An additional \$4.675 million decrease is expected in fiscal year ending 2017 (outside of the horizon of this impact statement).
+The proposed rule is being promulgated for the implementation of Act 265 of the 2013 Regular Legislative Session, which enacted R.S.
 47:6016.1.
-This statute structures the issuance of \$24.75 million of transferable tax credits in a single allocation on August 1, 2013, and provides that this issue can first be claimed against premium tax liabilities on tax returns due on or after January 1, 2014.
-The amount of tax credit that can be taken each year is also structured to be 14% of the capital invested in the program in both of the first and second years, and 8.5% in both of the third and fourth years.
-This proposal is expected to decrease revenue collections of the state by \$20.075 million during fiscal years ending in 2014 through 2016.
-Thus, FY14 and FY15 are each exposed to \$7.7 million of revenue loss (14% of \$55 million of capital each year).
-FY 16 and FY 17 are each exposed to \$4.675 million of revenue loss (8.5% of \$55 million of capital each year).
-An additional \$4.675 million decrease is expected in fiscal year ending 2017 (outside of the horizon of this impact statement).
-Total state revenue loss is expected to total \$24.75 M over 4 years.
+This statute structures the issuance of \$24.75 million of premium tax credits (essentially New Markets Tax Credits against the premium tax instead of the income tax) in a single allocation on August 1, 2013, and provides that this issue can first be claimed against tax liabilities on tax returns due on or after January 1, 2014.
+The amount of tax credit that can be taken each year is also structured to be 14 percent of the capital invested in the program in both of the first and second years, and 8.5% in both of the third and fourth years.
+Thus, FY14 and FY15 are each exposed to \$7.7 million of revenue loss (14 percent of \$55 million of capital each year).
+FY 16 and FY 17 are each exposed to \$4.675 million of revenue loss (8.5 percent of \$55 million of capital each year).
+However, FY 14 actual claims were \$7M, which suggests the impact in FY 15 may be about \$700,000 larger than estimated.
+The proposed Rule should have no impact on the revenue collections of local governmental units.